post json data in python requests

 You can easily send and accept requests in Python using requests library.
 It provides a function post() that allows you to include POST data in different formats.
 Let us say you want to send JSON Data to https://example.com/post from a python client to a web server.

-Here is the code snippet to POST JSON Data in Python requests.
+Here is a simple code snippet to POST JSON Data in Python requests.
 You need to use this code in client side that is sending request to the server and displaying the status code of response returned by the server.

 >>> import requests